Skip to contents

 California Schools, 2000

-Statistic Estimate SE CI Lower CI Upper CV (%) Quality
+Statistic variable Estimate SE CI Lower CI Upper CV (%) Quality

 Provenance